aragorn2101/Digilent_Arty_A7-35_LiteX/Migen/README.md

 Projects source files written in Python v3 and making use of the Migen HDL generator.
-Each script is a different project, which usually has a counterpart in the VHDL or Verilog projects section.
-A Migen script is compiled by running the following in an appropriately set up environment:
+Each script is a different project, which usually has a counterpart in the VHDL/Verilog sections in repository Digilent_Arty_A7-35-HDL.

+A Migen script is compiled by running the following in an appropriately set up
+environment:
 ```
 $ python3 SCRIPTNAME
 ```

 A build directory will be created and will be populated with the .xpr, .bit files, along with all the usual Vivado stuff.
 The bitstream file (top.bit) can be loaded directly on the FPGA using Vivado Hardware Manager.

 For the Migen documentation check out:
 [Migen Manual](https://m-labs.hk/migen/manual/)